- Student Life

 In Loco Parentis

-In connection with its supervisory role, Idyllwild Arts Academy may from time to time be called upon to make decisions, sign documents and otherwise act in the place of a parent or parents (in loco parentis), exercising the rights, duties and responsibilities which would otherwise be exercised by a parent were the parent present at the time.
+In connection with its supervisory role, Idyllwild Arts Academy may from time to time be called upon to make decisions, sign documents, and otherwise act in the place of a parent or parents (in loco parentis – from the Latin), exercising the rights, duties, and responsibilities which would otherwise be exercised by a parent were the parent present at the time.

 The Idyllwild Arts dormitories are designed to provide our students a “home away from home” and a welcoming, comfortable, and friendly environment in which to relax between classes, rehearsals and other student life activities.